-costs for interns and residents shall be reimbursed on a perresident prospective basis.
-See 12 VAC 30-70-281 for prospective payment methodology for graduate medical education for interns and residents. - 3.
-Rural health clinic services provided by rural health clinics or other federally qualified health centers defined as eligible to receive grants under the Public Health Services Act §§329, 330, and 340. - 4.
+(2) Effective with cost reporting periods beginning on or after July 1, 2002, direct Graduate Medical Education (GME) costs for interns and residents shall be reimbursed on a per-resident prospective basis.
+See 12 VAC 30-70-281 for prospective payment methodology for graduate medical education for interns and residents.

+- 3. REPEALED. - 4.
 Rehabilitation agencies.
-Reimbursement for physical therapy, occupational therapy, and speech-language therapy services shall not be provided for any sums that the rehabilitation provider collects, or is entitled to collect, from the NF or any other available source, and provided further, that this amendment shall in no way diminish any obligation of the NF to DMAS to provide its residents such services, as set forth in any applicable provider agreement.
+Reimbursement for physical therapy, occupational therapy, and speech-language therapy services shall not be provided for any sums that the rehabilitation provider collects, or is entitled to collect, from the NF or any other available source, and provided further, that this amendment shall in no way diminish any obligation of the NF to DMAS to provide its residents such services, as set forth in any applicable provider agreement. - 5.
+Comprehensive outpatient rehabilitation facilities. - 6.
+Rehabilitation hospital outpatient services. - 7.
+RESERVED. - 8.
+RESERVED.